blairmichaelg/paycheck_waterfall_app/README_MAIN.md

 - **📤 Import/Export**: Back up and restore your configuration as JSON with timestamp-based filenames
 - **♿ Accessible**: WCAG 2.1 AA compliant with keyboard navigation, ARIA labels, and screen reader support
 - **🧪 Well-tested**: Comprehensive test suite covering allocation logic, UI components, and data persistence
+- **🔒 Privacy-first**: No tracking, no ads, no account required—your financial data never leaves your device

 ## Repository Layout